The Maritime Administration’s First Priority

 What purposes do deepwater ports serve?

 Deepwater ports serve as the nation’s offshore point of entry (for vessels transporting natural gas and oil for import to be delivered by pipeline for end use by consumers) and point of exit (for vessels exporting domestically sourced natural gas and oil to foreign markets abroad).
 At present, the continental United States has two liquefied natural gas (LNG) import deepwater ports and one operational deepwater port for oil imports and exports.
-A fourth deepwater port for export of LNG will be constructed in the future, pending License issuance.
+A fourth deepwater port for export of LNG will be constructed in the future after it receives a deepwater port license.
 Increased global demand for natural gas and oil will clearly require increased utilization of skilled mariners, new vessels, and expanded terminal infrastructure.

 It is estimated that thousands of new mariners are currently needed.
-This increased need for additional mariners in this specialized industry, coincides with the growth of the global LNG fleet.
-Advances in LNG tanker size, the increased number of LNG carriers in the worldwide fleet and improvements in LNG transfer technology have made mariner training and the continuous improvement of their skills a priority.
-Accordingly, there is strong international competition among China, Japan, Korea and the United States for skilled mariners, as the global trade in LNG expands.
+This increased need for additional mariners in this specialized industry, coincides with the growth of the global energy fleet.
+Advances in tanker size, the increased number of energy carriers in the worldwide fleet and improvements in transfer technology have made mariner training and the continuous improvement of their skills a priority.
+Accordingly, there is strong international competition among China, Japan, Korea and the United States for skilled mariners, as the global energy trade expands.

 How is training U.S. Mariners beneficial?

-Ultimately, the employment of highly trained, skilled, and licensed U.S. mariners will help to alleviate the growing worldwide shortage of professional mariners confronting the international LNG shipping industry.
-It will also serve to support the industry’s excellent safety record by maintaining the number of qualified mariners in the LNG officer pool.
-The Maritime Administration and LNG deepwater port operators understand the importance of mariner training to the growth of global LNG trade.
+Ultimately, the employment of highly trained, skilled, and licensed U.S. mariners will help to alleviate the growing worldwide shortage of professional mariners confronting the international energy shipping industry.
+It will also serve to support the industry’s excellent safety record by maintaining the number of qualified mariners in the officer pool.
+The Maritime Administration and deepwater port operators understand the importance of mariner training to the growth of the global energy trade.

-U.S. mariners are highly skilled in the operation of steam plants used on the majority of LNG vessels and are experts in operating other marine main propulsion systems, such as diesel, diesel electric, and gas turbines.
-In addition, America’s maritime officers unions continue to train their members to the highest industry standards in LNG technologies.
+U.S. mariners are highly skilled in the operation of steam plants used on the majority of oceanborne vessels and are experts in operating other marine main propulsion systems, such as diesel, diesel electric, and gas turbines.
+In addition, America’s maritime officers unions continue to train their members to the highest industry standards in energy technologies.

 What efforts has the Maritime Administration undertaken to provide additional training opportunities to U.S. Mariners?